 Brain health is a rapidly evolving field and all health and insurance providers should be aware of the far-reaching impact this transformation will have in the near future.
 Alvaro Fernandez, the CEO of the leading independent market research firm tracking health and wellness applications of brain science, will discuss a brand new market study and forecast on how digital platforms will revolutionize brain health by 2020.
 Discover how the growing mainstream demand for “brain fitness” is creating a significant demand and opportunity for web-based, mobile and biometrics-based technology to assess, monitor and enhance cognition and brain functioning.

-> The SharpBrains Guide to Brain Fitness, at New York Public Library.
-1 hour 27 min.
+> Presentation of The SharpBrains Guide to Brain Fitness (first edition), at New York Public Library (87 minutes).

 If you are interesting in securing Mr. Fernandez for your upcoming event please Contact Us indicating the details of your Speaking Inquiry.